Hayburn Wyke beach view

 What to Wear on Your Walk Around Hayburn Wyke Waterfall

 In the summer, you’ll be fine wearing shorts and a T-shirt with a rain mac prepared just in case of showers.
-For all other seasons, I would recommend wearing waterproof trousers, a waterproof coat, or at least a windbreaker, as the route takes you along the coast of the North Sea.
+For all other seasons, I would recommend wearing walking trousers or waterproof trousers, a waterproof coat, or at least a windbreaker, as the route takes you along the coast of the North Sea.

 National Trust